 While Electronic Data Interchange (EDI) has been in use since the late 1960s, there are still many organizations that use their existing legacy systems for processing B2B transactions.
 Traditional B2B transactions like Purchase Order, Sales Order, Invoice, Advance Ship Notice, and Functional Acknowledgement often involve a series of steps to process.
 And processing these transactions involves many paper documents and a great deal of human intervention, which makes them prone to mistakes and human errors.
 But with the use of EDI, paper documents are eliminated and human intervention is minimized.

 EDI enables organizations to automate the exchange of data between applications across a supply chain.
 This process ensures that business-critical data is sent on time.
 According to a market report by Dart Consulting, the estimated market size of EDI is expected to reach $1.68 billion by 2018, with projections reaching as high as $2.1 billion by 2020.
-More and more companies across multiple industries are realizing the benefits of EDI.
 But what are the advantages of EDI over traditional forms of business communication and information exchange?
-This concise infographic created by Liaison shows the various EDI benefits.

 - Time is of the essence when it comes to order processing.
 EDI speeds up business cycles by 61% because it allows for process automation that significantly reduce, if not eliminate, time delays associated with manual processing that requires you to enter, file, and compare data.
 Inventories management is streamlined and made more efficient with real-time data updates.